 Set in a tranquil relaxed setting, enjoy some 'peaceful time' with the kids.

-Little Miss Wight Place is fascinated with the lives of the monks and loves the fact they sell vegetables grown in their own gardens.
+Daisy is fascinated with the lives of the monks and loves the fact they sell vegetables grown in their own gardens.
 Apart from serving one of our favourite afternoon teas ever, the highlight for us is feeding the pigs.
 On our last visit, there were piglets - cute factor overload.

 We often visit Quarr Abbey on our way to the mainland as it's 5 minutes from Fishbourne Ferry Terminal (one last scone for the road?)

 There is nothing better than playing at royalty for the day when you are a wannabe Princess!

 Queen Victoria's 9 children played here happily for many years, so its no wonder kids nowadays love it too.
 With your own beach, spectacular gardens and the biggest ice creams ever - what's not to love!